-IN 1906 ARCHITECT HARRY WILD JONES designed the Butler Building destined for the National Register of Historic Places.
+Quarry Pavers Help Blend the Past With the Present IN 1906 ARCHITECT HARRY WILD JONES designed the Butler Building destined for the National Register of Historic Places.
 Three quarters of a century later, architect Arvid Elness (pictured) and project designer Victor Zeuthen successfully combined "sensitivity and restraint while integrating new design elements with the structure's historic character."
 Today, although Butler Square's fortress-like exterior looks exactly like it did when built, it is amazingly changed inside.
 Within the newly completed West portion (Phase II) an open-air atrium soars upward for nine stories.
-Serviceably harmonizing with what Elness calls the "egg crate effect" of timber post and beam skeletons are rectangular 4" x 8" ceramic tile quarry pavers (10,000 square feet) on courtyard walk areas and staircases.
-To retain the original irregularities of the floor, the pavers were laid directly on the existing slab using a thin mortar bed.
+Serviceably ha monizing with what Elness calls the "egg crateffect" of timber post and beam skeletons at rectangular 4" x 8" ceramic tile quarry pave (10,000 square feet) on courtyard walk areas an staircases.
+To retain the original irregularities the floor, the pavers were laid directly on the existing slab using a thin mortar bed.
 The quarry pavers are easy to clean and look like new ("old?") with little maintenance.
 Their permanent beauty assures a tasteful blending of the past, the present and the future.

-old as history . . . modern as tomorrow MINNESOTA CERAMIC TILE INDUSTRY
+old as history . . . modern as tomorrow Guildset MINNESOTA CERAMIC TILE INDUSTRY